rschristopher/ischristtrue.com/src/ancient-views/index.md

 It has become so predictable and ubiquitous that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.

-Ancient Pagan views are the background for which we can best understand Christianity and how it succeeded against seemingly overwhelming opposition.
+Ancient "gods" are the background for which we can best understand Christianity and how it succeeded against seemingly overwhelming opposition.